 Responsible Gold Guidance

-LBMA is pleased to share a draft of Version 9 of the Responsible Gold Guidance (RGG), the document that underpins LBMA's Responsible Sourcing Programme.
+LBMA is pleased to announce the publication of Version 9 of the Responsible Gold Guidance (RGG).
+The RGG is the document that underpins LBMA’s Responsible Sourcing Programme.

 Responsible Sourcing Report

 LBMA’s second annual Responsible Sourcing Report has launched.
 The report aims to increase the transparency of the LBMA Responsible Sourcing Programme (Programme).

 Recommendations for International Bullion Centres (IBCs) focus on the strategic priorities of responsible sourcing of recycled gold, eliminating cash transactions, and support for artisanal and small-scale mining (ASM).